-This film top up degree will develop and hone your skills required to work across a variety of technical roles within the film production process, covering the latest digital film production practises, exploring special effects, and discovering how to get your work out there.
+This film production top up degree will develop and hone your skills required to work across a variety of technical roles within the film production process, covering the latest digital film production practices, exploring special effects, and discovering how to get your work out there.

 We’re developing our campus to make sure you’re studying in the best facilities with the latest industry-standard equipment – find out more about our campus developments – including a brand new home for music & events at the Contemporary Music Hub, the new TV & Film facilities at Space2 and our £9.1m Digital Media space – the Digital Media Hub.